Exercise and Parkinsons Disease: A key component in Parkinsons Disease (PD) care and treatment.

 There are even many online classes to be sure you don’t miss a day.
 In-person exercise classes are an excellent way to socialize, motivate, and stay active.
 No matter what you do keep moving!
 With the availability of in-person classes and activities you can easily do at home, there is no reason not to include exercise and Parkinson’s disease care as part of your daily routine.

-The following is a listing of some online videos and resources to support Parkinson's and exercise in Fort Myers, Cape Coral, and beyond.
+The following is a listing of some online videos and resources to support exercise and Parkinson's disease in Fort Myers, Cape Coral, and beyond.

-- Hope Parkinson’s Group has in-person movement classes for residents of Fort Myers, Cape Coral, and the surrounding areas.
+- Hope Parkinson’s Group has in-person exercise and Parkinson’s disease classes for residents of Fort Myers, Cape Coral, and the surrounding areas.

 - The Parkinson’s Foundation has a series of videos to tailored to the needs of PD patients.